 Rental Prices: Check rental price here on GlocalMe

-This device comes with its own built-in SIM card, and it offer 4G data coverage in around 135 countries worldwide.
-Data packages can be bought for individual days like this or for longer periods like this, and vary in price depending on duration and destination.
+This device comes with its own built-in SIM card, and it offers 4G data coverage in around 135 countries worldwide.
+Data packages can be bought for individual days or for longer periods, and vary in price depending on duration and destination.
 See the Solis website for all the options.

 You can either buy time based data with works for a specific time period like a day, or you can pay by the GB.

-Note that you can’t change the SIM card, so unlike the GlocalMe device above, you are tied in to the SkyRoam prices.
-It is also only currently availalble to purchase outright.
+Note that you can’t change the SIM card, so unlike the GlocalMe device above, you are tied in to the Solis prices.
+It is also only currently available to purchase outright.

 Specs wise, you can connect up to 10 devices, it’s lightweight, offers reasonable battery life with the ability to charge other devices, and WiFi 4 support.